 Furthermore, green tea has a unique, special antioxidant compound named epigallocatechin gallate (EGCG) which is praised for both increasing insulin sensitivity and reducing the liver’s blood glucose release.

-There are several herbs which have shown positive results in reducing our chances of diabetes (and even increasing our insulin sensitivity!).
+There are several herbs that have shown positive results in reducing our chances of this condition(and even increasing our insulin sensitivity!).

-It is the main component of the famed turmeric, which has been used for centuries in India, but has now gained popularity in the western world as well.
+It is the main component of the famed turmeric, which has been used for centuries in India but has now gained popularity in the western world as well.

-It’s potent anti-inflammatory properties not only work well against many different diseases such as arthritis.
+Its potent anti-inflammatory properties not only work well against many different diseases such as arthritis.
 But they can also reduce inflammation in those with prediabetes.

 In fact, an analysis of 14 different studies reported that berberine is just as effective as the pharmaceutical drug metformin when it comes to the effective lowering of one’s blood glucose levels.

 Thanks to all this, berberine may also be useful for prediabetics in their efforts to avoid chronic disease.
 But when it comes to this, many more studies need to follow.

 A word of caution.
 We’d be wise not to use berberine together with any other medications we may be taking.
 Unless our doctor says it’s all right.